DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 **Review.**  Sketch brief answers.
 Feel free to consult your neighbor.

 Concepts.
-Explain what each of the following does:
+Explain each of the following:
 * `x = 107.3`
 * `x = x**2`
 * `'this'` and `"this"`